Compare lengths using words: long, short, tall, taller, shorter.

 📖 Let Us Begin!

-We use words like long, short, tall, taller, shorter, longer to compare lengths.
+We use words like long, short, tall, taller, shorter, longer to compare lengths and heights.

-To compare, place objects side by side with one end lined up.
+How to compare: Place objects side by side with one end lined up.
+The one that sticks out more is longer or taller.

 Comparing Weights